zcansar/react-native-activity-feed/README.md

 Copyright (c) 2015-2019 Stream.io Inc, and individual contributors.
 All rights reserved.

 See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

-## We are hiring

-We've recently closed a [\$38 million Series B funding round](https://techcrunch.com/2021/03/04/stream-raises-38m-as-its-chat-and-activity-feed-apis-power-communications-for-1b-users/) and we keep actively growing.
-Our APIs are used by more than a billion end-users, and you'll have a chance to make a huge impact on the product within a team of the strongest engineers all over the world.

-Check out our current openings and apply via [Stream's website](https://getstream.io/team/#jobs).